-The GST/HST payment is made on a quarterly basis.
-The dates for 2022 are as under:
+The GST/HST payment is made every quarter.
+The dates for 2022 are as below:

 However, the dates for those who receive payments by cheque may differ.
-This is due to the fact that it depends on the mail service of an area for the delivery time and day.
+This is because it depends on the mail service of an area for the delivery time and day.

-GST/HST is an abbreviation for goods and service tax/harmonized sales tax.
+GST/HST is an abbreviation for “goods and services tax” or “harmonized sales tax.”
 Under this scheme, quarterly tax-free payments are made by the government to families with low to modest incomes.
 It is a compensation for GST/HST that was introduced in 1991.
 Currently, it benefits around 12 million Canadians.